MaayanPeleg/sre-orderbook-report/SLI/Orderbook/README.md

 ### SLA's

-Next I Decided to have a meeting with a client of the application, and we discussed the **SLI's** and **SLO's** and how they would affect the client, and we decided to set the **SLA's** to be:
-- X
-- Y
-- Z

-We wanted the SLA's to have a greater **Error budget** than the SLO's, as with that the client would be more willing to accept a greater downtime, and then we could experiment and innovate more, and therefore improve the application at a faster pace, making the end user happier.
+As we do not have a client, we cannot set **SLA's** for our application, but as a guildine for setting SLO's when a client arises, we want the SLA's to have a greater **Error budget** than the SLO's, as with that the client would be more willing to accept a greater downtime, and then we could experiment and innovate more, and therefore improve the application at a faster pace, making the end user happier.

 ## How we used the SLI's, SLO's and SLA's